Tour Details at a glance

 Communications / Keeping in touch

 Most of our hotels have wifi as do many restaurants and cafes.
 If you have an unlocked mobile phone, you will be able to purchase a local sim card easily and inexpensively.
-Please bring extra passport photos for this.
+This is best done on arrival in Kathmandu airport.
+You can pay for this with USD cash.

 Your tour manager